Glyndebourne Academy Participant Profiles

 - physical openness and good communicative instincts

-To be considered, applicants should be between the ages of 16 and 26 on the 8 April 2017 although we will consider applications from singers aged between 26 and 30 who can make a very strong case for fitting the profile in all other respects.
+To be considered, applicants should be between the ages of 16 and 26 at the time of auditioning although we will consider applications from singers aged between 26 and 30 who can make a very strong case for fitting the profile in all other respects.

 What you might not know